harangp/tfjsctcloss/README.md

 ## CTC algorithm implementation specialities

 In this chapter, I'll describe what I did for making the algorithm more compatible with the TFJS' tensor concept.
-If you want to learn more about the algorithm, check the Medium page mentionaed above.
+If you want to learn more about the algorithm, check the Medium page mentioned above.

 ### Gradient calculation on batches